tlvaldepena/vectorsurv.org/_docs/arthropod/trap-types.md

 ## Available Species

 Lists arthropod species by class, order, and family that may be [recorded]({{ site.baseurl }}/docs/arthropod/collection).
-If a desired class, order, family, and/or species is not found in this list, contact the CalSurv Gateway administrator.
+If a desired class, order, family, and/or species is not found in this list, contact the VectorSurv Gateway administrator.

 ## Trap Types